Core Web Vitals are a set of real world website performance metrics that Google considers critical to user experience.

 So what should we do instead?

-Prioritize loading of important Javascripts
+Prioritize loading of important Javascript

 We should prioritize the loading of that script, even if it’s going to render-block for a few ms.